MrAAGO/Exchange-Server-2019/README.md

 <section id="databasenew">
       <h2>Create a New Mailbox Database in Exchange 2019</h2>
-  ### To create a new mailbox database in Exchange Server 2019, you can use the Exchange Management Shell (EMS) to run the following command:
+<b>To create a new mailbox database in Exchange Server 2019, you can use the Exchange Management Shell (EMS) to run the following command:</b>

 ![carbon (1)](https://user-images.githubusercontent.com/86381942/212561080-864bb6b6-8af9-44e9-9867-6db838cfdb61.png)